The most eco-friendly drain cleaner is the one you don’t use. Drain cleaning can be green and yuck-free.

 Americans dump a substantial amount of drain cleaners down our slow moving and clogged drains.

-For example, just one retail product, Liquid-Plumr Foaming Pipe Snake which comes in 17 oz. plastic bottles weighing 1.1 pound each, sold 1.9 million units and racked up $8.7 million in sales in 2012 / 2013.1
+For example, just one retail product, Liquid-Plumr Foaming Pipe Snake which comes in 17 oz. plastic bottles weighing 1.1 pounds each, sold 1.9 million units and racked up $8.7 million in sales in 2012 / 2013.1

 The environmental impact of transporting liquids was discussed in the What is the Environmental Impact of Bottled Water? post.
 Water and other liquids, like drain cleaners, are heavy and require a lot of fuel to transport, mostly by trucks burning fossil fuels which emit greenhouse gases and contribute to global warming.
 In the example above, 504,687 gallons of drain cleaner weighing 2,090,000 pounds were transported from factories to stores to our homes — that is just one product, for one year.